JoviMetzger/42Project-MiniRT/zom_notes/object_madness/cylinder_notes.md

 - viniRT idea, rotate camera + objects to be (in correct position) but turned in the scene to be in the center, simplifying everythhing
 (normalize scene)

+- rework the structs a bit and just calculate some things once per object at the start..

 //------------------------------------------------------------------------------------------------------------------------------//